DanielGolikov/ml-showcase-angular/README.md

 # MLShowcaseAngular

-This project shows how [TensorflowJS](https://github.com/tensorflow/tfjs) use model converters to run pre-existing TensorFlow models right in the browser.
+MLShowcaseAngular is a project that shows how [TensorflowJS](https://github.com/tensorflow/tfjs) use model converters to run pre-existing TensorFlow models right in the browser.

+To use cuurent version of the appliction, see the MLShowcaseAngular [website](https://danielgolikov.com).

 The whole project is written in Angular 14